-US to ignore EU appeals on Jerusalem
+Trump to ignore EU appeals on Jerusalem

 A wave of violence two years ago, known as the Knife Intifada, claimed 235 Palestinian and 38 Israeli lives as well as the lives of two US citizens.

-Both of the events were triggered by Jewish claims to a sacred Muslim site in Jerusalem - the Al Aqsa mosque.
+Both of the events were triggered by Jewish overtures to change the status of Al Aqsa.

-But an internal EU report in 2016 said poor living conditions for Palestinians and the loss of hope in a two-state solution formed the psychological "root" of the unrest.
+An internal EU report in 2016 also said poor living conditions for Palestinians and the loss of hope in a two-state solution were at the "root" of the unrest.

 Israel conquered East Jerusalem and the West Bank in 1967.

-It has helped more than 700,000 Jewish settlers to move onto the occupied land in the past 50 years.
+It has helped more than 700,000 Jewish settlers to move onto occupied Palestinian land in the past 50 years.